W O O D Y P A W S

 How often should Ragdolls be groomed?

-Because Ragdolls are semi-longhaired cats, they do not tend to mat if they are brushed/combed on a regular basis, ie twice a week.
+Because Ragdolls are semi-longhaired cats, without the thick undercoat of long haired cats, they do not tend to mat if they are brushed/combed on a regular basis, ie two or three times a week.

 This should begin when the kitten is small so that it becomes happy with the experience.